By Mike Johnson

 Leather lasts as long as a human life.

-I know this from seeing baseball gloves at thrift shops.
+I know this from admiring baseball gloves at thrift shops.

 Universally, they smell the same.
 Universally, I pick them up and deeply inhale, just to verify.

-They all exhibit the same stiffness until you slide them on, bend the two edges inward and punch the pocket a couple times with your fist.
+They all exhibit the same stiffness until you slide them on, bend the outward fingers inward and punch the pocket a couple times with your fist.

 Now they’re game-ready, no matter their age.